APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 	- Given CAC rhetoric, etc, what is "Zionist settler colonialism?"

+- Based on Verdugo rhetoric (see the USAC-is-a-problem)

+	- Blurring of Identity and Ideology:

+	- By labeling all Israelis as “settlers,” proponents of this view essentially reject Zionism in any form---not just the presence of Israelis in the West Bank or Gaza, but the idea of the state of Israel.

 ### Protesting student ideological demographics

 - Students felt they didn't have an "American viewpoint" when it came to the pro-Palestinian protests